common-workflow-language/user_guide/_episodes/04-output.md

 > ## Passing mandatory arguments to the `baseCommand`
 >
-> In previous examples, the `baseCommand` was just a string with any arguments passed as inputs.
+> In previous examples, the `baseCommand` was just a string, with any arguments passed as CWL inputs.
-> Instead of a string array of strings can be used.
+> Instead of a single string we can use an _array of strings_.
 The first element is the command to run, and
 > any subsequent elements are mandatory command line arguments {: .callout}